mdj0025/2210-hands-on/getting-started/README.md

 	- Create the following directory: `COMP2210/tools/checkstyle`.
 	- Download to the directory you just created the jar file `checkstyle-7.1-all.jar` from the latest stable release of Checkstyle (7.4) available at the following URL.
 		- [`http://sourceforge.net/projects/checkstyle/files/checkstyle/`](http://sourceforge.net/projects/checkstyle/files/checkstyle/)
-	- Download the XML file below and save it in the `checkstyle` directory you created.
+	- Download the XML file below and save it in the `checkstyle` directory you created. **This is the checks file that will be used in assignment grading.**
 		- [`2210.google_checks.xml`](https://raw.githubusercontent.com/hendrtd/comp2210/master/coding_style_guidelines/2210.google_checks.xml)
 	- Select *Tools > Checkstyle > Configure*.
 	- Set "Checkstyle Home" to the `COMP2210/tools/checkstyle/` directory.